shubhammgits/Face-Mask-Detection-WebApp/README.md

 2. Ensure your model file (`best_mask_model.h5`) is properly included
 3. Verify that all required files are present in the repository
 4. Check that the Render service is using the "standard" plan
+5. Open browser developer tools (F12) and check the Console tab for JavaScript errors
+6. Check the Network tab to verify that requests to `/process_frame` are successful

 The application should now properly detect faces in both uploaded images and live camera feed, displaying green boxes for masked faces and red boxes for unmasked faces with accuracy percentages.